secretstartups/handbook/customer-success/tam/success-plans/index.html.md

 - **Owner**: Who is invested in this objective
 - **Due Date**: Due date for the objective
 - **Objective Category**:  Indicate if the objective is Stage Adoption, Rev Expansion, or ROI Success
-   - **Stage Name**: if `Stage Adoption` is selected, select the Stage Name for reference and reporting purposes
 - **Stage Name**: if the objective category above is `Stage Adoption`, then select from this dropdown which stage you're helping the customer adopt
 - **Status**: Mark the objective “New” or “Work in Progress”
 - **Priority**: Indicate if the priority is Low, Medium, or High
-- **Playbook**: If the objective is for Stage Adoption, choose the corresponding playbook
+- **Playbook**: If the objective is for Stage Adoption, choose the corresponding playbook (or customize your own!)
 - **Success Criteria**: When you first create the Objective (and each time you check in with the customer), log an Activity update on it to capture the progress
 - **Comments**: Share any info that might be relevant to the objective (e.g. potential blockers, architecture details, or other important details worth mentioning)

 Objectives should be actionable, and Gainsight provides a way to create action items as part of the objective, called tasks.
 A task in Gainsight is equivalent to a milestone in GitLab's historical success plan terminology.
+In short, the objective is the goal and the set of tasks are the way to get there (similar to Objectives and Key Results).

 To create a task, perform the following steps: